 The second switch is the fan switch.
 It usually has settings of ON and AUTO.
 The fan switch may be in either position when using the furnace.
-If the fan switch is set set to ON, the main blower will run continuously.
+If the fan switch is set to ON, the main blower will run continuously, and the blower delays mentioned in points 5 and 9 of the "Sequence of Operation" will be ignored.